Find out what international students need for travel to Canada/Mexico and re-entry to the United States.

 If your visa has expired, please see the Applying for a U.S. Visa page.

-* Note: You may or may not need a U.S. visa to re-enter the U.S. from Canada.
-This will depend on many factors, such as the length of your stay in Canada.
+* You may or may not need a U.S. visa to re-enter the U.S. from Canada.
+This will depend on many factors, such as the length of your stay in Canada and your citizenship.
 Please read the questions below for more details.

-Under the “automatic revalidation of visa” benefit, individuals on nonimmigrant visas (F-1, F-2, J-1, J-2, H-1B, H-4, etc.) may re-enter the U.S. with an expired visa after a stay of less than 30 days in Canada or Mexico.
-To re-enter, F-1 students will need a valid I-20, up-to-date signature on page 2 of their I-20 and unexpired passport.
-J-1 students and scholars will need a valid DS-2019, up-to-date travel signature on their DS-2019 and unexpired passport.
+Under the “automatic revalidation of visa” benefit, individuals on nonimmigrant visas (F-1, F-2, J-1, J-2, etc.) may re-enter the U.S. with an expired visa after a stay of less than 30 days in Canada or Mexico.

 There are two important exceptions to the “automatic revalidation of visa” benefit: